Network Co-ordinator: Alex Imrie, email@example.com

 Since 2017, we have built bridges between schools, universities and local authorities, encouraging the sustainable growth of classics in schools for pupils from all backgrounds.
 To date, our key achievements include:

-- working with seven primary schools across Glasgow, Edinburgh, Aberdeenshire and Argyll and Bute, to introduce Latin on the curriculum or as an after-school club.
+- working with ten primary schools across Glasgow, Edinburgh, Aberdeenshire and Argyll and Bute, to introduce Latin on the curriculum or as an after-school club.

 - setting up a national network for classics teachers that meets twice annually to share experiences and resources, drawing teachers and university lecturers closer together.